mladlow/sls-oauth/README.md

 At this point, although it seems like overkill, probably should consider something like AWS CodeDeploy.

+### 7/8/2019

+Pivoted to DynamoDB.
+Will research how to actually structure data this way, but would prefer to hone Go and actual oauth skills, not AWS knowledge specifically.

+Inserted an item into a DynamoDB table.
+Finally got permissions working and everything.
+Need to investigate variable storage and code refactoring.

+Configured DynamoDB table using the AWS Console.
+Don't really want it linked to deploy & remove of my lambda functions anyway.

 ## Useful Links

 * CloudFormation template basics (serverless.yml uses this) - https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/gettingstarted.templatebasics.html